apache/spark/docs/ml-features.md

 Binarization is the process of thresholding numerical features to binary (0/1) features.

 `Binarizer` takes the common parameters `inputCol` and `outputCol`, as well as the `threshold` for binarization.
 Feature values greater than the threshold are binarized to 1.0; values equal to or less than the threshold are binarized to 0.0.
+Both Vector and Double types are supported for `inputCol`.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">